phu0ngng/nccl/doc/source/env.rst

 3 : Use GPU Direct RDMA when GPU and NIC are on the same PCI root complex, potentially going through the CPU.

-4 : Use GPU Direct RDMA even across PCI root complexes including traversing the interconnect within a NUMA node.
+4 : (Since 2.4.7) Use GPU Direct RDMA even across PCI root complexes, as long as GPU and NIC are within the same NUMA node.
+(Before 2.4.7) Use GPU Direct RDMA even across PCI root complexes, regardless of whether GPU and NIC are within the same NUMA node (always enabled).

 5 : Use GPU Direct RDMA even across the SMP interconnect between NUMA nodes (e.g., QPI/UPI). (always enabled)